My fourth tutorial: 3dTube

 • preCICE-DN-IQNILS: Dirichlet-Neumann formulation with IQNILS acceleration and an incompressible fluid model using preCICE.

 The predictions from all approaches agree closely.
-Examining the number of FSI iterations per time step, both implementations (solids4foam and preCICE) of Dirichlet-Neumann coupling with IQN-ILS acceleration are seen to require the least number of iterations.
+Examining the number of FSI iterations per time step, both implementations (solids4foam and preCICE) of Dirichlet-Neumann coupling with IQN-ILS acceleration is seen to require the the fewest number of iterations.
 The weakly compressible approach is the next best performing approach, while the incompressible Aitken's-accelerated Dirichlet-Neumann and Robin-Neumann approaches are seen to perform the poorest.

 Small Time Step

-To observe the effect of the time step size, the cases were re-run with a smaller time step of 2.5e-5 s, where Figures 5, 6 and 7 show the radial displacement, axial displacement and the number of iterations.
+To observe the effect of the time step size, the cases were re-run with a a smaller time step of 2.5e-5 s, where Figures 8, 9 and 10 show the radial displacement, axial displacement and the number of iterations.

 First-Order Euler vs Second-Order Backward Time Schemes

 Finally, we demonstrate the effect of the time scheme by comparing the first-order Euler and second-order backward time schemes, where both the solid and fluid use the same time schemes.
 For this, we re-run the case with five time step sizes: 8e-4, 4e-4, 2e-4, 1e-4 and 5e-5 s.
-Figure 8 shows the first-order Euler radial displacements results, Figure 9 shows the second-order backward results, and Figure 10 compares both.
+Figure 11 shows the first-order Euler radial displacement results.
+Figure 12 shows the second-order backward results and Figure 13 compares both.
 The second-order scheme shows small time discretisation errors for each time step and is seen to converge more quickly as the time step size is reduced, as expected.
 The results were generated using the weakly compressible fluid model and Aitken's coupling; however, the same behaviour is expected with the other modelling and coupling approaches.

-Figure 8: The effect of the time step size when using the first-order `Euler` time scheme Figure 8: The effect of the time step size when using the first-order Euler time scheme
+The effect of the time step size when using the first-order `Euler` time scheme

 Time Step Size (in s) Euler (in s) backward (in s)